jeffoneilldev/invitations-django-project/README.md

 **Other Testing...**

-- Continuos testing using Travis.
-This build is "Passing".
 - All buttons and links have been tested and they all go to their desired destinations.
 - Made sure that product, cart and checkout pages are restricted to logged in users only.
 - The "User Registration" form works as it should.
 When the user enters their details, they are brought to the products page.